 Will I be able to stay active at Homewood?

 Yes, there is a wide variety of events and activities.
 As one resident said, "We are more active after moving to Homewood than previous years."
 We have many planned activities and events.
 Some of the events include strawberry festivals, outdoor concerts and bazaars.
 Residents participate in card clubs, exercise groups, tours, golf, plus many other events.
 There are also a large variety of volunteer opportunities.
 Privacy and time to oneself is very important also, so one can participate in activities or have as much private time as desired.

 Do I have to pay a large entrance fee to live in a Homewood community?

 Homewood offers a rental program or an entrance fee program in its communities.
 With the rental contract, there is no up front entrance fee, but there is also no refund.
-With an entrance fee contract, your entrance fee varies based on the community you are look at joining.
+With an entrance fee contract, your entrance fee varies based on the community you are considering joining.
 Please contact the marketing department at the community you are interested in for specifics.

 Are you affiliated with any religion?

 In 1929, our benefactor, George C. Pearson, left a bequest of $100,000 to the Potomac Synod of the Reformed Church in the United States to establish an "old folks home."
 Mr. Pearson was an elder in Christ Reformed Church in Cavetown, MD.
 The Reformed Church eventually became the United Church of Christ.
 Though we are not affiliated with the United Church of Christ, Homewood is thankful for the continuing strong support of churches in all of the areas we serve.
 The United Church of Christ has no ownership in any of Homewood's communities.

 Do you have to be a member of a particular church or denimination to live at Homewood?

 No, Homewood offers equal housing opportunity.
-Application to any Homewood site is open to all persons regardless of creed, sex, race or national origin.
+Application to any Homewood site is open to all persons regardless of religion, creed, sex, race or national origin.

 How many levels of care does Homewood provide?